manticoresoftware/manticoresearch/manual/english/Searching/Faceted_search.md

 }'
 ```

 In `auto` and `max` modes, status-capable JSON bucket aggregations include a `status` field.
-As with SQL, `available` means the bucket is currently selectable, including values already selected in the main query.
-In `max` mode, `unavailable` means the bucket exists in the broad count scope but is not available in the strict/current result set. `max` is the most expensive facet mode, so use it with care on large datasets or when many facets are requested:
+As with SQL, `selected` means the bucket value is already present in a same-facet value filter, `available` means selecting the bucket can produce results, and `unavailable` means a `max` bucket would produce no results if selected.
+Same-facet sibling buckets are `available` because selecting them expands the filter. `max` is the most expensive facet mode, so use it with care on large datasets or when many facets are requested:

 <!-- response JSON -->